abraunegg/onedrive/docs/ubuntu-package-install.md

 sudo add-apt-repository --remove ppa:yann1ck/onedrive
 ```

-#### Step 1b; Remove errant systemd service file installed by PPA or distribution package
+#### Step 1b: Remove errant systemd service file installed by PPA or distribution package

-Additionally, the distributon packages have a bad habit of creating a 'default' systemd service file when installing the 'onedrive' package so that the client will automatically run the client post being authenticated.
-This systemd entry is erroneous and needs to be removed.
+Additionally, the distributon packages have a bad habit of creating a 'default' systemd service file when installing the 'onedrive' package so that the client will automatically run the client post being authenticated:
 ```
 Created symlink /etc/systemd/user/default.target.wants/onedrive.service → /usr/lib/systemd/user/onedrive.service.
 ```
+This systemd entry is erroneous and needs to be removed.
 Without removing this erroneous systemd link, this increases your risk of getting the following error message:
 ```
 Opening the item database ...